-The report of our independent auditors contains an explanatory paragraph as to our ability to continue as a going concern, which could prevent us from obtaining new financing on reasonable terms or at all.
+The report of our independent registered public accounting firm contains an explanatory paragraph as to our ability to continue as a going concern, which could prevent us from obtaining new financing on reasonable terms or at all.

-Because we have had recurring losses and negative cash flows from operating activities and have significant future commitments, the report of Kesselman & Kesselman, our independent auditors, with respect to our financial statements at June 30, 2012, December 31, 2011 and 2010, and for the six month period ended June 30, 2012 and for the years ended December 31, 2011, 2010 and 2009, contains an explanatory paragraph as to our potential inability to continue as a going concern.
-This opinion indicates that our auditors believe that substantial doubt exists regarding our ability to remain in business.
-Such an opinion may adversely affect our ability to obtain new financing on reasonable terms or at all.
+Because we have had recurring losses and negative cash flows from operating activities and have significant future commitments, substantial doubt exists regarding our ability to remain in operating at the same level we are currently performing.
+Further, the report of Kesselman & Kesselman C.P.A.s (Isr.), our independent registered public accounting firm, with respect to our financial statements at June 30, 2012, December 31, 2011 and 2010, and for the six month period ended June 30, 2012 contains an explanatory paragraph as to our potential inability to continue as a going concern.
+Additionally, this may adversely affect our ability to obtain new financing on reasonable terms or at all.